 Yeast feeds on sugar, producing alcohol and carbon dioxide.
 That carbon dioxide makes the bread rise.

-Cooking destroys the alcohol and yeast, and the bubbles that are left behind make the bread soft.
+Cooking destroys the alcohol and yeast.
+The bubbles that are left behind make the bread soft.
 Yeast gives bread part of its signature flavor and delightful smell.

 In addition to bread-making, yeast is also used in fermenting beer, wine, and soy foods like tempeh and miso.